Alcohol and the Kindling Effect: Everything You Need To Know

 Back in the 1960s, researcher Graham V. Goddard noticed something curious about some lab rats, which made an important (albeit involuntary) contribution to medical science by revealing an interesting fact about seizures.
 When Goddard induced seizures in the amygdala region of the rats’ brains by administering electric shocks, he noticed that the seizure threshold seemed to get lower with repetition: each time, it took less and less stimulation to induce the same effect.

 Goddard compared this situation to using kindling to light a fire.
-As anyone who has ever tried to start a fire in a barbecue pit or living room fireplace knows, the hardest part is getting the fire going.
+As anyone who has ever tried to get a barbecue pit (or living room fireplace) started knows, the hardest part is to get the fire going.
 After the initial flame has been lit, it’s a matter of adding kindling to the fire.

 What Is Kindling in the Context of Alcohol Withdrawal?

-• Seizures.
-The hallmark symptom of kindling — seizures — becomes more likely with each bout of withdrawal as our seizure threshold drops.
+Seizures.
+The hallmark symptom of kindling — seizures — become more likely with each bout of withdrawal, as our seizure threshold drops.

 Why Kindling Happens